aporeto-inc/gaia/doc/documentation.md

 Set how to provide a server certificate to the service.

 - `Aporeto`: Generate a certificate issued from Aporeto public CA.
-- `LetsEncrypt`: Issue a certificate from letsencrypt.
+- `LetsEncrypt`: Issue a certificate from Let's Encrypt.
 - `External`: : Let you define your own certificate and key to use.
 - `None`: : TLS is disabled (not recommended).